- Find a Trail

 - Get Involved

 The Tennessee Central Heritage Rail Trail, a rails-with-trail project, is envisioned to run 19 miles alongside refurbished railroad tracks from Cookeville to Monterey, Tennessee.
 As of Oct.
 2016, a 4.23-mile segment has been opened between Cookeville and Algood, TN.
 This trail segment is entirely paved and connects the downtown Cookeville area with Tennessee Tech University, residential areas, and ball fields in Algood.
-On the eastern end and presently unconnected to the newest 4.23-mile portion, a short half-mile section is open in Monterey.
+On the eastern end and presently unconnected to the newest 4.23-mile portion, a short section, 0.9 miles, is open in Monterey.
 The remainder of the trail is expected to be built in phases toward the east and expansion is also anticipated toward the west to Baxter, Tennessee.

 The corridor that the trail follows originally belonged to the Nashville and Knoxville Railroad, founded in 1884, which later became Tennessee Central Railroad.
 The trains primarily carried coal, as well as other natural resources and manufactured goods.
 It had a long run, lasting until 1968 before finally going out of business.
 But the tracks did not stay dormant permanently.